News location:

 Cover image of “The Neighbourhood of Hughes” featuring Mrs Esther Fry resting on a rock in 1963 after looking at an exhibition of 50 houses at Hughes.

-In this first of a two-part series, MIKE QUIRK outlines the evolution of the metropolitan planning strategy since the late 1950s and issues associated with an urban growth boundary.
+In this first of a three-part series, MIKE QUIRK outlines the evolution of the metropolitan planning strategy since the late 1950s and issues associated with an urban growth boundary.

-Last month the Legislative Assembly called on the government to set an urban growth boundary (UGB) before the 2028 election.
+The Legislative Assembly has called on the government to set an urban growth boundary (UGB) before the 2028 election.

 Mike Quirk.

-In response, Planning Minister Chris Steel stated the government’s intention was to create a UGB, after community consultation and consideration of the future land needs of the Territory, in 2027; and to introduce laws before the end of 2025 to overhaul Canberra’s residential zoning.
+Planning Minister Chris Steel in response said the government’s intention was to create an UGB, after community consultation and consideration of the future land needs of the territory, in 2027.

 These initiatives are seen as needed to better deliver the denser city benefits of a wider housing choice, improved affordability and reduced infrastructure requirements, travel and the environmental impacts of development.

-The Assembly, to ensure the development of Canberra is on the right path, should use the investigation of future land needs to scrutinise the merits of a UGB and the residential zoning reforms.
+To ensure the development of Canberra is on the right path, the Assembly should scrutinise the merits of a UGB and the residential zoning reforms.

 High accessibility was further assisted by the provision of quality transport links including peripheral parkways and the inter-town public transport spine.